 Santa Fe police arrest teen suspected in fatal shooting

 Jul.
-9—Santa Fe police have charged 18-year-old Efren Sifuentes-Gallegos of first-degree murder in the fatal shooting of another teen Thursday in a vehicle parked outside the Smoke City Dos smoke shop on Airport Road.
+9—Santa Fe police have charged 18-year-old Efren Sifuentes-Gallegos with first-degree murder in the shooting of another teen Thursday in a vehicle parked outside the Smoke City Dos store on Airport Road.

 A witness said, however, the death of 18-year-old Andres Griego-Alvarado appeared to be a tragic accident between friends, and a criminal complaint details Sifuentes-Gallegos' efforts to aid Griego-Alvarado after the shooting.

-According to a criminal complaint filed in Santa Fe County Magistrate Court, surveillance video showed the teens were "horse playing or joking around" with each other inside the store and continued the behavior outside before the shooting.
+According to a criminal complaint filed in Santa Fe County Magistrate Court, surveillance video showed the teens were "horse playing or joking around" inside the store and continued the behavior outside before the shooting.

 "As [Sifuentes-Gallegos] was sitting in the car he removed a gun from the small of his back," the complaint states.
 "He put the gun barrel on [Griego-Alvarado's] chest area."